 Nadia Odlum writes about art.
 This can take the form of reviews, essays, or other forms of creative writing.

-If you have a writing opportunity, please feel free to get in touch.
+If you have a writing or speaking opportunity, please feel free to get in touch.

 Catalogue essay for exhibition 'Talking Posters: Garage Graphix 1981 - 1998' at Blacktown Arts Centre